oerc0122/MDANSE/Doc/pages/atom_selection.rst

    W_{\alpha} = \frac{c_{\alpha\, \cap\, s} b_{\mathrm{inc},\alpha}^2}{\sum_{\gamma} c_{\gamma} b_{\mathrm{inc},\gamma}^2}

-so that the normalisation factor on the weights do not depend on the selection.
+so that the normalisation factors on the weights do not depend on the selection.
 The total DCSF and DISF results are a weighted sum of the partial terms

 .. math::